 It’s common to hear complaints about “our jobs being outsourced to (India/China/Brazil/etc.),” which is an accurate way to describe what’s going on in general terms.
 But when the single word “outsourcing” is hurled around as some sort of epithet, it makes the fundamental argument about jobs leaving the country a confusing one.

-Outsourcing is the perfectly normal practice of contracting out work to other firms that you expect will handle a certain project more cheaply, quickly or at a higher quality level than you can manage in your own shop.
+Outsourcing is the practice of contracting out work to other firms that you expect will handle a certain project more cheaply, quickly or at a higher quality level than you can manage in your own shop.
 This happens within Canada every day.

 In fact, to give you an idea of how common outsourcing has become, take a look at this.
 Just a few months ago, industry analyst firm IDC Canada estimated that over 50 per cent of Canadian companies are now outsourcing 10 per cent of their application and infrastructure support jobs.